Saisrujan18/Academic-Helper/README.md

 # NOTE
-Upload your assignments and help others :)
+Upload your assignments and help your friends ;)